Thomasedv/Grabber/README.md

 - ffplay.exe (is included in ffmpeg bin folder, but not actually needed)
 - youtube-dl.exe

-Remember, if nothing happens when you try a download, to install "Microsoft Visual C++ 2010 Redistributable Package (x86)" from the microsoft link above!
+**Remember, if nothing happens when you try a download, to install "Microsoft Visual C++ 2010 Redistributable Package (x86)" from the microsoft link above!** This is required by youtube-dl to run.

 ______